 For a while during the late 1930’s, international cricket dabbled with timeless Tests that went on until both sides batted twice.
 This was quickly stopped after a timeless Test between England and South Africa had to be stopped on the tenth day.
 The cricket game hadn’t finished but the English team had to catch their boat home!

 The slowest hundred for any Test in England is 458 minutes (329 balls) by KWR Fletcher, England v Pakistan, The Oval, 1974.
+Fletcher’s gallant stand at the wicket, however, had little impact on the result as the match ended in a draw.

 England’s Wilfred Rhodes, who made his debut in the summer of 1899, continued to play international cricket till 1930.
 He retired as the oldest cricketer to play internationally.
 He was 52 years and 156 days old–or rather, young!